 Introduction

-As the Internet of Things (IoT) continues its revolution across industries, product designers face increasing complexity when choosing the most suitable communication technology for their solutions.
-Connectivity isn’t just about sending data, it determines power consumption, latency, coverage, maintenance, and future scalability.
-With evolving standards, new entrants like satellite IoT, and growing importance on interoperability and security, understanding the range-based categorization of IoT technologies helps designers make better architecture and integration decisions.
-This blog explores the current landscape of IoT connectivity options from a product designer's perspective, categorizing technologies based on their typical communication range and recommending suitable protocols for various application types from wearables and smart homes to agriculture and industrial automation.
+As the Internet of Things continues its revolution across industries, product designers face increasing complexity when choosing the most suitable communication technology for their solutions.
+Effective IoT Connectivity Services aren't just about sending data — they determine power consumption, latency, coverage, maintenance, and future scalability.
+With evolving standards, new entrants like satellite IoT, and growing importance on interoperability and security, understanding the range-based categorization of IoT Connectivity Services helps designers make better architecture and integration decisions.
+Embien's Digital Transformation Services team brings this IoT connectivity solutions for automation expertise to every connected product engagement.
+This blog explores the current landscape — from wearables and smart homes to agriculture and industrial automation — and recommends protocols for each application type.

 IoT Connectivity Technologies